AntonioFasano/SienaR/README.md

 ### Login to Moodle

-Unless you using local files manually downloaded, before doing anything, you have to log in to the Moodle web app.
+Unless you are using local files manually downloaded, before doing anything, you have to log in to the Moodle web app.

 The process if similar to ESSE3 logon, so you type: